-The cost of running this garden quickly became overwhelming and a decade after it’s opening the NSHS had to find ways to support itself.
-It sold memberships for entry to its gardens and only opened to the ‘public’ once a week.
+The cost of running the ‘People’s Garden’ quickly became overwhelming and a decade after it’s opening the NSHS had to find ways to support itself.
+It sold memberships for entry to its garden and only opened to the ‘people’ once a week.
 To raise the money for its operating costs, it also sold its nursery stock and charged admission for public band concerts.

 In 1872 Richard Power was hired as the superintendent of the Halifax Public Gardens and given the task of combining all these pieces into a harmonious whole.
 He began to implement his axially symmetrical plan in the Gardenesque style, in 1875 by planting 2000 trees from the existing stock of the NSHS nursery.
 Aleés were planted along the perimeter to delineate the Gardens, and the Grande Alleé was planted along it’s centre to merge the whole.
 The work continued for 4 years culminating with a more natural shape being carved out for the artificial pond, now known as Griffin’s pond.

 Many of the main features we associate with the Halifax Public Gardens were added after the completion of Richard Powers plan.

 Starting with the Bandstand in 1887, the next 24 years saw the addition of the Pavilion Entrance (for which the main wrought iron gates were ordered), followed by the Jubilee Fountain, the Boer War Memorial Fountain, the Gardener’s Lodge, the iron fencing around the perimeter of the Gardens and finally the concrete bridges.